Dr. Simon's thoughts have been featured below:

 Dr. Kevin Simon shares with The Curbsiders Podcast how to stay focused and diagnose and manage attention deficit hyperactivity disorder (ADHD) in patients.
 Providers learn how to make the right diagnosis, choose an appropriate medication, and modify therapy.

-In this interview, Dr. Simon engages host Dr. Resa E. Lewiss.
+Dr. Simon engages host Dr. Resa E. Lewiss.
 They talk about his career as a child & adolescent psychiatrist and addiction medicine specialist, clinical research interest, passion for writing, and societal observations.
 Please enjoy the episode.

 In June, Dr. Kevin Simon became Boston’s chief behavioral health officer — a role new to the city and possibly unique to Boston.
-Mayor Michelle Wu and Dr. Bisola Ojikutu, executive director of the Boston Public Health Commission, appointed Simon, a child psychiatrist with Boston Children’s Hospital, to develop a city-wide strategy to address behavioral health issues, especially among youth.

 Dr. Simon and the guest discuss aspects of mental health as it relates to patients and providers, including, bias, disparities, fatigue, and burnout.
 The views discussed in this episode must be taken in context and do not reflect upon the guest employers.